ekr/base-drafts/draft-ietf-quic-recovery.md

 0-RTT packets are reordered in front of the Initial, which is not uncommon on networks that prioritize small packets.
 The receiver should limit the number of EMPTY_ACK frames sent to one per packet number space per RTT.
+If no RTT is known, only one per encryption level should be sent.

 When an EMPTY_ACK frame is received, a sender should immediately retransmit the missing handshake packet(s) as though the handshake timer